 Developing a custom-tailored diet/eating plan that is specifically formulated for you and your bioindividuality is key.
-Work with your natural health practitioner (explained further here) to design your unique eating plan so that it adheres to your individual needs and supports your physiological state at that time.
+Work with your health practitioner to design your unique eating plan so that it adheres to your individual needs and supports your physiological state at that time.

 Your dietary requirements will shift over time in accordance to your healing journey and shifting physiology.

 While there is of course a wide array of variance according to each individual’s specific needs, as a general rule, a mostly organic, whole food diet that is rich in vegetables, proteins, antioxidants, and good quality fats and low in carbohydrates is optimal.
 Avoiding processed foods, sugar, and ingredients such as hydrogenated oils are all also key.